binaryphile/concorde/README.md

 Languages such as python and ruby allow you to specify named arguments via keywords like the above.

-Concorde's functions specify that any required arguments are passed first as positional arguments, and optional arguments are passed last as keyword arguments.
-Optional arguments typically have built-in default values.
+Required arguments must be passed first in line, as positional arguments.
+Optional arguments may then be passed last as keyword arguments.

+Optional arguments have default values defined by the function.

 Here is an example of how such a function is implemented:

 ``` bash
 my_function () {